James H. Platt Jr.: Career

 Platt practiced medicine in Vermont.
 During the Civil War, Platt joined the Union Army as first sergeant of the Third Regiment, Vermont Volunteer Infantry.
 He was promoted to captain and eventually lieutenant colonel.
 He declined assignment to duty as chief quartermaster of the Sixth Corps.

 After the war, Platt settled in Petersburg, Virginia, and on April 6, 1865, and was elected to serve on the city council.
 In 1867, Petersburg voters also elected Platt as a member of the Virginia Constitutional Convention of 1868.

 Platt moved to Norfolk, Virginia before voters ratified that Constitution (and thereby satisfied Congressional requirements for Virginia's readmission to the Union).
 Platt then ran as a Republican, and won election to the U.S. Congress, representing Virginia's 2nd congressional district to the Forty-first, Forty-second, and Forty-third Congresses.
 He served from January 26, 1870, to March 3, 1875, including as chairman of the Committee on Public Buildings and Grounds (Forty-third Congress).

 In 1874, conservative politicians won throughout Virginia after the Panic of 1873 led to financial depression, and Platt lost his re-election bid.
 Democrat (and ex-Confederate congressman) John Goode won 49.43% of the vote, easily defeating both Platt and Independent Republican Robert Norton, and represented the district in the Forty-fourth Congress.

-Platt moved to New York in 1876 and engaged in the manufacture of oil products, as well as continued his medical career as director of the Mineola Childrens Home.
+Platt moved to New York in 1876 and engaged in the manufacture of oil products, as well as continued his medical career as director of the Mineola Children's Home.

 While in New York, Platt remarried, and soon moved with his wife to Denver, Colorado in 1887.
 He had various business ventures, including insurance, paper manufacturing and mining.

 Death and legacy

 On August 13, 1894, Platt was found drowned in Green Lake, near Georgetown, Colorado.
-He was interred in Denver's Fairmount Cemetery.